-Alleygates are large black gates that have been useful in helping reduce crime and anti-social behaviour (ASB) in alleyways.
+Alley gates are large black gates that have been useful in helping reduce crime and anti-social behaviour (ASB) in alleyways.
 The gates have been put in to prevent burglaries.

-Alleygates are concreted into the ground and are not attached to your property.
+Alley gates are concreted into the ground and are not attached to your property.
 Small pieces of fencing can be fitted between the posts and building line to block any gaps.
 These might be fixed to brickwork with small screws.

-There are over 1200 alleygates in St Helens.
+There are over 1,200 alley gates in St Helens.

-You often complain to us about alleygates being left open for no reason.
+You often complain to us about alley gates being left open for no reason.
 Leaving gates open puts you and your neighbours at risk of crime and ASB.
-Please work with us, to respect neighbours and keep the gates closed at all times.
+Please work with us to respect neighbours and keep the gates closed at all times.

-Please note: There are no plans to install further alleygates at this time
+Please note: there are no plans to install further alley gates at this time.

 Even though the alley has gates on it, it still remains part of the highway and is subject to the same rules as other roads.
 It is illegal to block the alleyway by parking in it and preventing access to other traffic.
 If you have this problem please report it to Merseyside Police, who have the power to deal with it.

 You should open and close the alleygates using your alleygate key.
 This prevents damage to the lock and reduces noise.
-When you open the gates, please ensure that the drop bolt is placed into the receiver to keep the gates safely in the open position whilst you pass through.
+When you open the gates, please ensure that the drop bolt is placed into the receiver to keep the gates safely in the open position while you pass through.
 Please close and lock the gates behind you.

-It is the responsibility of residents to ensure that the alleygates are kept locked at all times.
+It is the responsibility of residents to ensure the alleygates are kept locked at all times.
 There is nothing we can do to make people close the gates.

-Everybody who lives in the alleygate block is entitled to a key.
+Everybody who lives in the alley gate block is entitled to a key.
 In special cases, other nearby residents may also get a key.
 You must keep this key safe and do not give it to anybody else.
 If you move out leave the key by the back door or with the house keys.

-Keys will come through the post, they usually take a week, but please allow up to six weeks for delivery.
+Keys will come through the post; they usually take a week, but please allow up to six weeks for delivery.

 Landlords who want a key to a property, where they do not live, need to provide us with proof of ownership before a key can be sent out.

-Between 5.15pm and 8:00am there is an emergency telephone number you can call if:
+Between 5.15pm and 8.00am there is an emergency telephone number you can call if:

-The emergency out of hours line is 01744 637383.
+The emergency out-of-hours line is 01744 637383.